marceloboeira/certifications/solutions-architect-associate/topics/24_QUESTIONS.md

 * [ ] Physical Virtual Machine (PVM)
 > The two different types of virtualization available are Hardware Virtual Machine (HVM) & Paravirtual Machine (PVM)

+9) You are about to delete the second snapshot of an EBS volume which had 10 GiB of data at the time when the very first snapshot was taken.
+6 GiB of that data has changed before the second snapshot was created.
+An additional 2 GiB of data have been added before the third and final snapshot was taken.
+Which of the following statements about that is correct?
+* [ ] After deletion, the total storage required for the two remaining snapshots is 12 GiB; 10 GiB for the first and 2 GiB for the last snapshot.
+* [x] Before deletion, the total storage required for the three snapshots was 18 GiB of which the second one had 6 GiB of data.
+After the deletion of that second snapshot, you are still charged for storing 18 GiB of data - 10 GiB from the very first snapshot and 8 GiB (6 + 2) of data from the last snapshot.
+* [ ] Each EBS volume snapshot is a full backup of the complete data and independent of other snapshots.
+You can go ahead and delete the second snapshot to save costs.
+After that, you are charged for only 22 GiB of data for the two remaining snapshots.
+* [ ] Snapshots are incremental backups, which means that only the blocks on the device that have changed after your most recent snapshot are saved.
+Therefore, you can only delete them in reverse chronological order, i.e. starting with the third snapshot and then the second one.
+> Textbook, more info on [EBSSnapshots](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSSnapshots.html).
+> When you delete a snapshot, only the data unique to that snapshot is removed.
+Each snapshot contains or references all of the information needed to restore your data (from the moment when the snapshot was taken) to a new EBS volume.

+10) An organization is looking to re-use an existing unused EC2 instance, load it with required application components and hibernate it, so that an application can be made available quickly whenever required.
+Can hibernation be enabled on an existing instance?
+* [ ] A running instance can be made standby by enabling hibernation in the instance details properties pane
+* [ ] The running instance should be stopped before enabling hibernation
+* [ ] Hibernation is part of EC2 auto-scaling and cannot be enabled at instance level
+* [x] Hibernation can be enabled only at instance launch and cannot be enabled on an existing instance (running or stopped)
+> "You can enable and use hibernation on **freshly launched instances** of the types that I listed above."
+[EC2 Hibernate Release Post](https://aws.amazon.com/blogs/aws/new-hibernate-your-ec2-instances/).

+11) You have a application that is running in an EC2 instance that performs some heavy processing on sales data stored in S3.
+This sales data is first loaded into memory and numerous operations are performed on it before it is written back to S3.
+During the processing phase, a large amount of temporary data is created which is not needed once processing completes.
+This data needs to be stored on as low-latency storage as possible - which of the below storage types should you use?
+* [ ] S3 Intelligent Tiering
+* [x] Instance Store
+* [ ] Provisioned IOPS SSD
+* [ ] EBS
+> All options work well, but for the lower latency Instance Store is the way to go.
+> [Instance Store Page](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/InstanceStorage.html) - "This is a good option when you need storage with very low latency, but you don't need the data to persist when the instance terminates or you can take advantage of fault-tolerant architectures".

+12) Which of the following is true with regards to a private IP address of an EC2 instance?
+* [x] A secondary private IPv4 address can be reassigned from the primary network interface to another network interface
+* [ ] A secondary private IPv4 address cannot be detached or reassigned from the primary network interface to another network interface
+* [x] Private IP address remains associated with the Network Interface when the instance is stopped and restarted, and is released when the instance is terminated
+* [ ] Private IP address remains associated with the Network Interface when the instance is restarted, and is released when the instance is stopped or terminated
+> Multiple IP addresses (IPv4 or IPv6) can be specified for an Instance depending upon Instance Types.
+Multiple IP addresses can be assigned and unassigned to network interfaces attached to running or stopped instances.
+An instance receives a static private IPv4 address from the address range within a VPC.
+Private IP address remains associated with the Network Interface when the instance is stopped and restarted, and is released when the instance is terminated.
+A secondary private IPv4 address can be assigned to any network interface.
+The network interface need not be attached to the instance.
+A secondary private IPv4 address that is assigned to a network interface can be reassigned to another one if you explicitly allow it.
+Although the primary network interface cannot be detached from an instance, the secondary private IPv4 address of the primary network interface can be reassigned to another network interface.

+13) What is the minimum size of an General Purpose SSD EBS Volume?
+> 1GiB

 ## Load Balancers

 1) You are working for a security-conscious organisation that is about to deploy their first application in the cloud.
 This web-based application will need a load balancer in front of it, and due to the nature of the security posture of the organisation will need to be always available on the same (static) IP Address.
 Which load balancer configuration will deliver this outcome?